tarruda/grunt-coffee-build/README.md

           #
           # For example if esprima exported its API to the global property
           # 'ESPRIMA' then the 'require("esprima")' calls would not work
           # out-of-box.
-The following option added to browser-specific build
+The following option can be added to browser-specific
-          # options would fix the problem:
+          # builds to fix the problem:
           # depAliases: {esprima: 'ESPRIMA'};
           includedDeps: 'node_modules/esprima/esprima.js'
           dest: 'build/browser/vm.js'